dusty-nv/jetson-inference/docs/imagenet-example.md

 $ wget https://github.com/dusty-nv/jetson-inference/raw/master/data/images/polar_bear.jpg
 ```

-Some test images are also downloaded with the `wget` commands above.
-Next, we'll code the main source file for the program.
+Some test images are also downloaded to the folder with the `wget` commands above.

+Next, we'll add the code for the program to the empty source files we created here.

 ## Source Code

-Open up the empty `my-recognition.cpp` in your editor of choice (or run `gedit my-recognition.cpp`).
-We are going to start adding the necessary code to use the [`imageNet`](imageNet.h) class for recognizing images.
+Open up `my-recognition.cpp` in your editor of choice (or run `gedit my-recognition.cpp`).

+Let's start adding the necessary code to use the [`imageNet`](../imageNet.h) class for recognizing images.

-#### Including Headers
+#### Includes

 First, include a couple of headers that we'll need: